Secondary chord

 A secondary chord is an analytical label for a specific harmonic device that is prevalent in the tonal idiom of Western music beginning in the common practice period: the use of diatonic functions for tonicization.

 Secondary chords are a type of altered or borrowed chord, chords that are not part of the music piece's key.
 They are the most common sort of altered chord in tonal music.
 Secondary chords are referred to by the function they have and the key or chord in which they function.
-Conventionally, they are written with the notation "function/key".
-Thus, the most common secondary chord, the dominant of the dominant, is written "V/V" and read as "five of five" or "the dominant of the dominant".
+In Roman numeral analysis, they are written with the notation "function/key".
+Thus, one of the most common secondary chords, the dominant of the dominant, is written "V/V" and read as "five of five" or "the dominant of the dominant".
 The major or minor triad on any diatonic scale degree may have any secondary function applied to it; secondary functions may even be applied to diminished triads in some special circumstances.

 Secondary chords were not used until the Baroque period and are found more frequently and freely in the Classical period, even more so in the Romantic period.
 Composers began to use them less frequently with the breakdown of conventional harmony in modern classical music—but secondary dominants are a cornerstone of popular music and jazz in the 20th century.

 Secondary dominant

-A secondary dominant (also applied dominant, artificial dominant, or borrowed dominant) is a major triad or dominant seventh chord built and set to resolve to a scale degree other than the tonic, with the dominant of the dominant (written as V/V or V of V) being the most frequently encountered.
+A secondary dominant (also applied dominant, artificial dominant, or borrowed dominant) is a major triad or dominant seventh chord built and set to resolve to a scale degree other than the tonic.
+The dominant (seventh) of the dominant (written as V7/V or V7 of V) is the most frequently encountered.
 The chord that the secondary dominant is the dominant of is said to be a temporarily tonicized chord.
 The secondary dominant is normally, though not always, followed by the tonicized chord.
 Tonicizations that last longer than a phrase are generally regarded as modulations to a new key (or new tonic).

 According to music theorists David Beach and Ryan C. McClelland, "[t]he purpose of the secondary dominant is to place emphasis on a chord within the diatonic progression."
 The secondary-dominant terminology is still usually applied even if the chord resolution is nonfunctional.
 For example, the V/ii label is still used even if the V/ii chord is not followed by ii.